JonathanCoe/bitseal-server/README.md

 Bitseal-Server
 =======

-Bitseal is a Bitmessage client for Android.
-Currently in Beta.
+Bitseal is a Bitmessage client for Android, currently in Beta.

 The Bitseal server application is a slightly modified version of  <a href="https://github.com/bitmessage/pybitmessage">PyBitmessage</a>